croqaz/achaea.js/docs/State.md

 It's a client queue, similar to the server-side queue.
 You can push events that will run when you have balance, equilibrium, or both.

+## STATE.Misc

+This is a group of variables used by "core" and "extra" to keep track of different states.
+This is exactly what you should do in "STATE.Custom", but ideally you don't need to touch anything here.

 ## STATE.Custom

-This is where you can go crazy.
-Feel free to create your own variables and sync them between aliases & triggers.
+This is where you can go absolutely crazy.
+Feel free to create your own variables and sync them between your aliases & triggers.

 ## Geeky boy say 🤓

 Technically, the STATE is not read-only, OK?
 It's just sealed.
-But you should try really hard to stay away from changing the core state with code from the `custom/` folder.
+But you should try really hard to stay away from changing the state with code from the `custom/` folder.

 Another thing is that you don't really need to use the STATE object for custom state management, you could have a CUSTOMSTATE object, perhaps in `custom/state.ts`.
 You could initialize this state on startup and change it from aliases and triggers, but I would recommend you keep your state in STATE.Custom.